munichbughunter/SevenFacette/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move file to..." not "Moves file to...")
 * Limit the first line to 72 characters or less
-* Reference issues and pull requests liberally after the first line
+* Reference issues and pull requests liberally after the first lin
-* When only changing documentation, include `[ci skip]` in the commit title
 * Consider starting the commit message with an applicable emoji:
     * :art: `:art:` code structure
     * :racehorse: `:racehorse:` performance